-HUD calculated the extremely low-income limits for all areas in the U.S. using the 2022 Poverty Guidelines for the 48 contiguous states and the District of Columbia (Lower-48 States), for Alaska and for Hawaii.
-These poverty guidelines were available on their website on January 12, 2022 and published in the Federal Register by HHS on January 21, 2022.
+HUD calculates the extremely low-income limits for all areas in the U.S. with the exception of U.S. territories using the 2023 Poverty Guidelines for the 48 contiguous states and the District of Columbia (Lower-48 States), for Alaska and for Hawaii.
+These poverty guidelines were published in the Federal Register by HHS on January 19, 2023.
 HUD first calculates extremely low-income limits as 30/50ths (60 percent) of the Section 8 very low-income limits.
 HUD then compares these to the appropriate poverty guideline and if the poverty guideline is higher, HUD choses that value.
 If the poverty guideline is above the very low-income limit at that family size, the extremely low-income limit is set at the very low-income limit because the definition of extremely low-income limits caps them at the very low-income levels.